API examples

 - Export the

 in your terminal.
-To find your folder ID, call the Langflow /api/v1/folders/ endpoint for a list of folders.
+To find your project ID, call the Langflow /api/v1/projects/ endpoint for a list of projects.

 - curl